Simply Business homepage

 Spring prompts many people to think about getting their gardens into shape, which makes the next few months a good time for setting up a gardening business.

-Starting a gardening business – 9 top tips
+Starting a gardening business in 9 steps

 For a more general guide, read our in-depth article on how to start a business in the UK.
-And check out our side hustle resources if you're thinking of being a self-employed garderner on the side of employment.

 1. Explore gardening business names